Luca D. Majer

 Paraphrasing Victoria Nuland, fuck the Euro.
 Last night, for our 'nuit en famille' we spent one million and two hundred thousand old Italian lire for 4 tickets (142€ each) not to miss the Belgian date of the “Peter Gabriel I/O tour.”
 (Audience analysis at the venue?
 Age 30-75, median I would say 50.
 “Mature” audience, in short, but not senior-only like the one seen the month before with Roger Waters.)

 Frankly, I was unable to pick up the other surrounding frequencies clearly, at least during the loud and (frequent) forte parts.
 Part of it is due to the amount of stuff the band generated; an octet (announced as a nonet, but Marina Moore's violin was missing.)
-The rhythm section was Manu Katché (in great shape) + Tony Levin + DonE (multi-keyboardist recommended to Gabriel by Brian Eno), two guitars (including the trusted David Rhodes: shaved head and his silhouette a bit resembling the leader's), finally a trumpet/keyboardist (Josh Shpak, a wild dancer who sometimes pulled out very powerful high notes from the trumpet, but on the steps we could only hear the faintest hint of those notes.)
-And first amongst peers, the angel Pietro Gabriele, as usual, occasionally juggling the keyboards.
+The rhythm section was Manu Katché (in great shape) + Tony Levin + DonE (multi-keyboardist recommended to Gabriel by Brian Eno), two guitars (including the trusted shaved head of David Rhodes, with a rounded silhouette a bit resembling the leader's), finally a trumpet/keyboardist (a wild dancing Josh Shpak, who sometimes pulled out strong high notes from his trumpet, of which we could only hear faint hints up un our balcony.)

+First amongst peers, the angel Pietro Gabriele, as usual, occasionally juggling the keyboards.
 I shall forget the vocalist/cellist/keyboardist Ayanna Witter-Johnson.
 Maybe because her version of Don't Give Up made me miss any other interpreters of that memorable Kate Bush part.
 Or maybe because of the difficult task to sing the part of the Senegalese Yossou N’Dour at the end of In Your Eyes.

 Gabriel, in an aside spoken in English on the topic of AI, quotes from his web statement: